-The classification results for these four features are shown in Figure 9.
+Using these four features, we find that dr = 9 provides the best classification results which are shown in Figure 7.
 All the printers are classified correctly with the exception of the HP LaserJet 1200 which is classified as being an HP LaserJet 1000.
-This is reasonable
+This is reasonable since these two printers we believe use the same print engine.